 The game is a beat'em up with three playable characters, Sion Barzahd, Volt Krueger, and Kou Leifoh, each with their own distinct fighting styles.
 The game also features an experience system that allows each of the player characters to grow stronger and learn new moves over the course of the game.
 The progression of the game's plot is also dependent on which bouncer the player chooses to control during specific sections of the game.

-Like earlier Dream Factory / Squaresoft games, such as Tobal, Bushido Blade and Ehrgeiz, The Bouncer used novel design and presentation ideas, but its experimental nature divided critics.
+Like earlier Dream Factory & Squaresoft collaborations, such as Tobal, Bushido Blade, and Ehrgeiz, The Bouncer used novel design and presentation ideas, but its experimental nature divided critics.
 While the game itself is not commonly remembered as a high point in the PS2's library, some of its features were popularized by more successful games and became widely-used.

 The game's presentation and production values were considered groundbreaking, particularly due to its introduction of what would later be called a light bloom effect, which critics at the time described as a "glowing" effect that created "a unique gloss that's never been used before with such success."
 This effect was used in order to create a more cinematic movie-like look, as well as to compensate for the PS2's lack of anti-aliasing.
-The bloom lighting effect was later popularized by Ico in 2001.
+The Bouncer also introduced a depth-of-field (DOF) effect, blurring the background or foreground during cinematic cutscenes.
+Both the bloom and DOF effects are now widely used in modern action games.

 The Bouncer also introduced a new juggling type of ragdoll physics engine to third-person action games, allowing the player to launch enemies into the air with an attack and keep them suspended by striking them repeatedly.
 Enemies can also be thrown or otherwise knocked into one another, causing all of them to take damage at once.
 This juggling type of ragdoll physics was later refined and popularized by the Devil May Cry series.